-- 6.11.5 The Head of Internal Audit's Annual Report 2022/23 confirmed overall conformance to the Public Sector Internal Audit Standards.
+- 6.11.5 The Head of Internal Audit's Annual Report 2023/24 confirmed overall conformance to the Public Sector Internal Audit Standards.
 Many Council staff continued to work remotely, and systems and processes have had to be adjusted to cater for the new ways of working.
-Similarly, Internal Audit has worked remotely, conducting audits and obtaining evidence digitally.
-Each audit has considered the potential impact of remote working to ensure adequate controls and governance arrangements remained in place. - 6.11.6 Remote working and long term sickness did have an impact on the delivery of the Internal Audit Plan for 2022/23 and notwithstanding this, the level of Internal Audit coverage was still sufficient for the Head of Audit to be able to give an opinion.
-In respect of audit coverage, the Internal Audit plan continued to have regard to the continuing impact caused by the pandemic and the changes that have been made to the way the Council is operating.
-Some planned reviews were not undertaken during the year, some due to requests from services that were under intense pressure.
-These will be considered in the 2023/24 plan. - 6.11.7 During the year the service has had the flexibility to work from home or the office and have undertaken site visits as appropriate for each audit.
-The Audit team will continue to work remotely to a large extent, and each audit will continue to consider the impact of remote working to ensure adequate controls and governance arrangements are in place.
+Similarly, Internal Audit has worked using a hybrid approach of conducting audits and obtaining evidence digitally and also in person, where required.
+Each audit has considered the potential impact of remote working to ensure adequate controls and governance arrangements remained in place. - 6.11.6 In April 2024, the Internal Audit Service successfully transitioned back to the Council from the Regional Shared Service, with the Council's Governance and Audit Committee provided with assurance on the transition process through regular progress updates.